235u/proposals/IdentityCustomization/README.md

 - running within the [Free App Service Plan](https://azure.microsoft.com/en-us/pricing/details/app-service/plans/) in West Europe without the `Always On` feature available (therefore taking time for the first request when in sleep mode),
 - using `SQLite` for data persistence (via corresponding [EF Core Database Provider](https://docs.microsoft.com/en-us/ef/core/providers/sqlite).

-Switch to SQL Server in [Startup.cs](IdentityCustomization/Startup.cs) for local testing using the preconfigured LocalDB connection string.
+Switch to SQL Server in [Startup.cs](IdentityCustomization/Startup.cs) for local testing using the preconfigured LocalDb connection string.
 Customize the connection string in [appsetings.json](IdentityCustomization/appsettings.json) for production environment.

 ## State